 Donating deadstock to a charitable organisation can help people in need and boost your brand's reputation.
 It may even be possible to reduce losses with the use of tax deductions.

-The more stock a business carries, the more deadstock can cost them.
-So it’s essential to deal with it proactively for the sake of profitability.
-But the significance of deadstock is growing on another level too.
+The more stock a business carries the more deadstock can cost them.
+So it's essential to deal with it proactively for the sake of profitability.
+But the significance of unsold stock is growing on another level too.

-As consumers seek out sustainable companies and governments introduce anti-waste laws, too much deadstock could pose an even bigger problem.
+As consumers seek out sustainable companies and governments introduce anti-waste laws too much unsold stock could pose an even bigger problem.

 Companies that destroy deadstock may soon be breaking the law.
 In fact France has already banned companies from sending unsold clothing cosmetics books and electronics to landfill.
 So it makes sense to minimise excess stock and find ways to get rid of it responsibly.